Assistance for airline passengers with disabilities

 There are no worldwide uniform standards regulating the provision of assistance for airline passengers with disabilities.
-American regulations place the responsibility on the airlines, the European Union's rules make the airport responsible for providing the assistance, and in South America there are no regulations at all.
-The International Air Transport Association (IATA) is concerned about the difficulties caused by inconsistent regulations.
+Different regions have varying levels of regulation regarding disability assistance at airports.
+American regulations place the responsibility on the airlines, while the European Union's rules place the responsibility mainly on the airport authorities and in some regions such as South America, regulations are unclear.
+This has caused concern for the International Air Transport Association (IATA) about the difficulties caused by inconsistent regulations.